 CHIMERIC ANTIGEN RECEPTOR (CAR) T-CELL THERAPY

-Yescarta is a prescription drug approved by the Food and Drug Administration (FDA) to treat adults with large B-cell lymphoma.
+Yescarta is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with large B-cell lymphoma.
 Yescarta is indicated when lymphoma is relapsed or refractory and at least two other drug therapies have previously been tried.
-Yescarta is also known by its drug name, Axicabtagene ciloleucel.
+Yescarta is also known by its drug name, axicabtagene ciloleucel.

 How do I take it?

 Since Yescarta is manufactured from your own cells, the first step is having your T cells harvested at a clinic in a process similar to receiving a blood transfusion.
 Next, the cells are frozen and sent to the manufacturer’s laboratory, where they are genetically altered.
 The manufacturing process takes three to four weeks.
 Finally, Yescarta is shipped to your health care provider.

 Some people receive chemotherapy for a few days before receiving Yescarta.
 Yescarta is administered once as an intravenous infusion.

 The FDA-approved label for Yescarta lists common side effects including fever, low blood cell count, low blood pressure, fast heartbeat, confusion, difficulty speaking, nausea, and diarrhea.

 Cytokine release syndrome (CRS) is both common and potentially severe in people who take Yescarta.
 CRS, which can be potentially fatal, can include severe symptoms listed above, as well as neurological side effects such as seizures, hallucinations, and tremors.